Physical Isolation for Power Grid and Utility SCADA

 Every access, configuration change, and control command is recorded in immutable logs on physically separate infrastructure.

-Physically disconnected backup copies of all grid configurations ensure restoration capability during total compromise scenarios.
+Verified baselines of all grid configuration enable restoration of control-plane state during total compromise scenarios.

 Demo to Live